sankalp1999/semantweet-search/README.md

 SemanTweet Search allows you to search your Twitter archive using semantic similarity.
 It preprocesses your tweets, generates embeddings using OpenAI's small/large embedding model, stores the data and embeddings in a LanceDB vector db, and provides a web interface to search and view the results.

+You can do semantic search post filtering by time, likes, retweets, media only or link only tweets too.

+Uses:
+- twitter archive for data
+- semantic search using openai embeddings
+- lance db for vector search and sql operations
+- flask for server

 ## Prerequisites

 - Python 3.x